mhoban/rainbow_bridge/README.md

 <small>**`--optimize-tree`**</small>: Attempt to optimize tree inference.
 This may take a long time, particularly if there are many zOTU sequences.

 # Downloading the NCBI BLAST nucleotide database
-Unless you pass the `--skip-blast` option, you'll need to provide a path to a local GenBank nucleotide (nt) and/or your custom BLAST database.
+Unless you pass the `--skip-blast` option or you're only using a custom BLAST database, you'll need to provide a path to a local copy of the NCBI nucleotide (nt) database.
 To download the NCBI nucleotide database locally, follow the steps below:

 1. Download the official [BLAST+ container](https://github.com/ncbi/blast_plus_docs#show-blast-databases-available-for-download-from-ncbi) with Singularity:
    ```bash